rslkvk/rslkvk.github.io/_posts/2024-11-29-java-null-handling.md

+---
+layout: post
-# Handling Null in Java: Null Annotations vs `Optional`
+title: Handling Null in Java: Null Annotations vs `Optional`
+description:
+tags: [java, clean_code, software_design]
+---

 `NullPointerException` is one of the most common issues Java developers encounter, often causing headaches in debugging and testing.
 While `null` is an integral part of Java, managing it effectively is crucial to writing robust and maintainable code.
 Two primary strategies can help: **null annotations** and **`Optional`**.
 In this post, we'll dive into these tools, their benefits, and best practices.